 Book online at Home2Suites website using Group Code FNA or call to book your room and ask for the Florida Nurses Association rate.

-Reservations must be made before February 18, 2019 for the group rate.
+Reservations must be made by December 30, 2019 for the group rate.

 Early registration will be held in the lobby of the Home2Suites on Tuesday night.
-A shuttle will be provided from both hotels on Wednesday morning to the conference venue.
+A shuttle will be provided from the hotel on Wednesday morning to the conference venue.
 You are welcome to stay at a different hotel of your choosing and provide your own transportation and parking for the event on Wednesday.

 The conference sessions will be held at: